lyokato/sinatra-formkeeper/README.md

 ### 2: Check if user's input is valid or not

-'form.failed?' can be used to judge if user's input is valid for the rule you build.
+`form.failed?` can be used to judge if user's input is valid for the rule you build.

 ```ruby
 post '/entry' do